Why make a Will?

 What is my Estate?

 Your estate is everything that you own whether jointly with another person or in your sole name.
-This can include a house, cash, investments, shares, your car and your personal items like jewellery, watches, antiques.
-Your estate can also include your digital estate such as your i-tunes purchases or PayPal account.
+This can include a house, cash, investments, shares, your car and your personal items like jewellery, watches and antiques, etc. Your estate can also include your digital estate such as your i-tunes purchases or PayPal account.

 What should I include in my Will?